microsoft/health-architectures/Postman/README.md

 **Step 1:** Create an App Registration for Postman in AAD
 **Step 2:** Assign Azure RBAC roles to Postman
-**Step 3:** Import environment templates and collection files into Postman
+**Step 3:** Import an environment template and collection files into Postman
 **Step 4:** Enter parameter values for the Postman environment **Step 5:** Get an authorization token from AAD
 **Step 6:** Test Azure API for FHIR with Postman